stevenwaterman/stevenwaterman.github.io/_posts/2020-01-29-typescript-pick-n-mix.md

 The first option is to create a new interface for each *role* that can be filled by our interface.
 Each of these new interfaces is called a [*Role Interface*](https://martinfowler.com/bliki/RoleInterface.html).
-In our case, the `StringList` interface fills two roles:
+In our case, the <code>StringList</code> interface fills two roles:

 * **Searching** - finding elements in the list
 * **Mutation** - editing the contents of the list

 We should extract these roles into their own interfaces.
-The `replaceElement` function uses both roles, so we still need an interface with all 3 methods.
+The <code>replaceElement</code> function uses both roles, so we still need an interface with all 3 methods.
 That means we now have 3 interfaces:

 ~~~ts